the problem(s) with dating Emma Swan

 And, the thing is, it seemed so important at the time, whatever it was that had them yelling but she can’t even remember what started it now.

-She thinks it was about Emma moving in, which had led to a discussion about how she practically already lives in the mansion, and then somehow Hook had made his way into the conversation—though Regina thinks maybe she brought him up first—and a pang of heavy guilt makes her chest seize up.
+She vaguely remembers a discussion about Emma moving in, which had led to a realization about how she practically already lives in the mansion, and then somehow Hook had made his way into the conversation—though Regina thinks maybe she brought him up first—and a pang of heavy guilt makes her chest seize up.

 “It’s not important,” she says eventually, and it isn’t.